Saint Laurent Flagship Store Paris

 I am often silent.

-The moment I speak their reality shatters.
+The moment I speak, their reality shatters.

-I carry the fire of ancient stars; I rise from the dust of earth.
+I rise from the dust of earth.

 When starfire and soil meet, they are limitless.